Getting Started¶

 COPYRIGHT - Please get familiar with the Copyright before using this code!

-README - Explains how to obtain, install and update the code.
+README.md - Explains how to obtain, install and update the code.

 doc/ - Provides additional documentation, including this user guide.